cce-bigdataintro-1160/CEBD-1160-spring-2019/7-viz.md

 1. Using the dataset you chose for your project.
 Plot one chart of each type:
   - line `plot` passing one column(feature)
-  - line `plot` passing two columns(features)
   - `scatter` plot passing two columns(features)
 2. Make sure to add a `title`, `xlabel` and `ylabel` on each of the previous plots
-3. Put the the 3 plots above on the same figure and save it on a single file
+3. Put the the 2 plots above on the same figure and save it on a single file
-4. Play with the `color`, `linestyle`, `linewidth`, `marker`, `alpha` parameters of a `scatter` plot.
-You don't need to use multiple charts per figure anymore, just one is fine.
+4. You don't need to use multiple charts per figure anymore, just one is fine.
+Keep your `scatter` plot from the previous exercise and play with at least 2 of the `color`, `marker` and `alpha` parameters
-5. Use one more feature(column) to play with the `size` parameter of a `scatter` plot
+5. Use one more feature(column) to play with the `s`(size) parameter of a `scatter` plot.
+* In order to do it first set it to a fixed value, like `s=10`.
+* Now try to set it to the value of another column of your dataset, like `s=df['<other column>']`.
+* What is the difference between those two techniques?
 6. Do a multifeature plot!
 Plot 3+ `scatter` plots on the same `ax` comparing one variable to other columns at the same time.
 Make sure to add a `legend` to make your multifeature chart easier to read.
-7. Modify the previous chart to use the `size` and `color` parameters.
-Tip, the `size` can be based on one of the features!
+7. Modify the previous chart from 6. to use the `s`(size) and `color` parameters.
 8. Explore your dataset by plotting scatter plots comparing all columns 2 at a time.
 Tip, use nested for-loops for this!

 ##### Visualizing data with Seaborn